iCliniq Logo

 • Half-Life: The average half-life of the drug is approximately two and a half hours.

-• Doses and Forms: Tizanidine is available in the form of oral capsules and tablets in the dose of 2 mg, 4mg, and 6mg.
-The dose of both the capsule and tablet start with 2 mg orally.
-There should be a minimum 6 hours gap between the two doses.
+• Dosage: Tizanidine is available as oral capsules and tablets in doses of 2 mg, 4mg, and 6mg.
+The dose of both the capsule and tablet starts with 2 mg orally.
+There should be a minimum 6-hour gap between the two doses.
 The doctor usually increases the dose gradually from 2 mg to 4 mg based on the symptoms presented by the patient.
 The maximum dose should not exceed more than 36 mg per day.
 The doctors usually taper the drug from high to low doses before completely stopping the drug to minimize the withdrawal symptoms.

 • Storage: The drug Tizanidine should be stored in an airtight container at room temperature.
 Keep the drug away from moisture and heat.
-Keep the medicine away from the reach of children and pets.
-Dispose the expired medicines carefully.
+Keep the medicine out of reach of children and pets.
+Dispose of the expired medicines carefully.

-Toxicity: The recommended dose of the drug Tizanidine is a maximum of 36 mg per day.
-Crossing the average maximum dose may be lethal and can result in various toxic symptoms like:
+The recommended dose of the drug Tizanidine is a maximum of 36 mg per day.
+Crossing the average maximum dose may be lethal and can result in various toxic symptoms, like:

 • Coma.